OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 dotnet new occms -o BlazorCms
 dotnet sln add ./BlazorCms
 ```

-- Open `OcBlazor.sln` in Visual Studio 2022 and run the application.
-If you are using Visual Studio code, you can run application by running `dotnet run --project ./BlazorCms/BlazorCms.csproj
+- Open `OCBlazor.sln` in Visual Studio 2022 and run the application.
+If you are using Visual Studio Code, you can run application by running `dotnet run --project ./BlazorCms/BlazorCms.csproj`.
-`
-- Open browser and navigate to `https://localhost:5001` and complete setting up default site.
-In this guide we are using `Headless site`.
+- Open a browser, navigate to `https://localhost:5001` and complete setting up a default site.
+In this guide, we are using the `Headless site` recipe.

 ![Setup Default Orchard Core site](./images/image-002.PNG)

-- Once the setup is complete, login to CMS admin and create new  content type as following.
+- Once the setup is complete, log in to the admin and create a new content type as following.
 (By navigating to `Content` -> `Content Definition` -> `Content Types`)
     - Create 'MarkdownPage' content type.
     - Add Parts
         - TitlePart
-        - Alias and
+        - AliasPart
-        - MarkdownBody.
+        - MarkdownBodyPart.
-- Create new content item and publish.
+- Create a new content item and publish it.
-- Alternatively you can import following recipe to create content definition and content item that we are using for this guide.
+- Alternatively, you can import the following recipe to create content definition and content item that we are using for this guide.
-- To import, login to administration, and Go to `Configuration` > `Import/Export` > JSON Import
+- To import the recipe, log in to administration, and go to `Configuration` > `Import/Export` > `JSON Import`
 ```json
 {
   "name": "",